maxjacobson/layabout/README.md

 * 2014-05-11, deleted everything.
 I have too much data in instapaper to use layabout as it's currently written.
 It tries to store too much data in session, and there's a 4k limit. rather than try to put some kind of bandaid on that, I think it's time to rewrite it as a rails app with a database
 * 2014-05-21, continued with the rails rewrite.
 This new version should be a bit sturdier.
 Tonight I managed to store the user's token and request their list of folders, then setup pages for each password -- using slugs in the urls
 * 2014-05-22, added the ability to fetch and display bookmarks on the folder show pages; just the title for now, and only folders, not the home page
+* 2014-12-14, I've made a bunch of small improvements, moving toward open sourcing this thing and making it more useful